Claud Derrick

 He was discovered by Athletics' first baseman and captain Harry Davis in 1909 while playing for the Greenville Spinners in the Carolina Association when Davis and a group of Athletics players were in Greenville.
 The following year, Athletics' owner Connie Mack signed him to the Major Leagues from Greenville shortly before the 1910 World Series, which the Athletics won.

-Derrick died on July 15, 1974, in Clayton, Georgia.
+After baseball, Derrick served as a Vice President of the Bank of Clayton in Clayton, Georgia and owned a Ford Motor Company dealership with his brother, Fred until retiring in 1956.
+Derrick died at his home in Clayton, Georgia after a long illness on July 15, 1974.